Skip to main content

 If it’s severe and untreated, it might impair your ability to move.
 Treatment for lordosis is determined by the severity of the curvature and the cause of lordosis.
 If your lower back curvature reverses as you bend forward, it’s not a medical emergency.

-Physical treatment and everyday exercises can most likely help you manage your illness.
+Physical treatment and everyday exercises can help you manage your illness.
 However, if the curvature remains the same as you bend forward, you should visit a doctor.

 What Causes Cervical Lordosis?